Monday, December 17, 2012

 Simple cuts of silk celadon ribbons served as napkin rings.

-As involved as the dish of Veal Prince Orloff was, I made it the day before and merely re-heated it to serve--it was time consuming to make but actually saved time.
+As involved as the dish of Veal Prince Orloff was, it's great to make the day before and merely re-heat when dinner time comes round.

 Crunchy asparagus with garlic butter was courtesy of Fresh Direct, served as our starter, and both bags took about five minutes to come to life in the microwave.
 Devoured.